Lupin the Third: The Woman Called Fujiko Mine: Goemon's Blood Spray

-A follow-up to Jigen's Gravestone by the same staff, entitled Lupin the IIIrd: Goemon Ishikawa's Blood Spray (LUPIN THE IIIRD 血煙の石川五ェ門, Chikemuri no Ishikawa Goemon), was released on February 4, 2017.
-It was released on DVD and Blu-ray on May 26, 2017, with an art book included in the limited edition.
+A follow-up to Jigen's Gravestone by the same staff, entitled Lupin the IIIrd: Goemon Ishikawa's Blood Spray (LUPIN THE IIIRD 血煙の石川五ェ門, Chikemuri no Ishikawa Goemon), was released on February 4, 2017, and on DVD and Blu-ray on May 26 of the same year, with an art book included in the limited edition.
 Discotek Media released the film in North America as Lupin III: Goemon's Blood Spray on October 29, 2019.

 Goemon is hired as a bodyguard by Yakuza boss, Makio Inaniwa, who runs a gambling boat and is being threatened by internal factions.
 At the same time, Lupin attempts to steal the proceeds of the gaming vessel and meets Fujiko who had the same intention.
 Lupin and Fujiko decide to divide sales proceeds, but suddenly the boat explodes.
 Goemon heads for the engine-room and encounters the huge and powerful Hawk or "Bermuda ghost" with his twin axes who is seeking Lupin.
 While Goemon is fighting Hawk, Inaniwa dies in the flames, abandoned by his men.
 To avenge his father, Inaniwa Jr. sends Goemon to kill Hawk.
 Goemon finds Hawk but is easily beaten, and undertakes a punishing ordeal to understand why he lost.
 He returns to Inaniwa Jr. to take his punishment, but explodes at his men's insensitivity and brutality, and attacks them, leaving only Inaniwa Jr. standing.
 Goemon eventually finds Hawk again as he is pursuing Lupin and Daisuke.
 Goemon intervenes and confronts and defeats Hawk in a final bloody battle.